 Family of Pumpkins

 Paint a family of pumpkins together, each with its own personality.
 It becomes a lovely centerpiece that reflects your family’s creativity.
+You can find more inspiration in our creative pumpkin painting party ideas.

 Soft Pastels

 Try using soft pastel colors for a gentle look.
 These hues bring a soothing and fresh feel to your decor, perfect for a nursery.
+You can also incorporate these shades into your pumpkin painting ideas on canvas for a seasonal touch.

 Rainbow Magic

 Paint your pumpkin with rainbow sections.
 This is a wonderful way to introduce colors to your baby, and it looks stunning as a display!
+You can find more inspiration in our guide to creative spray paint pumpkin ideas.

 Drip Art Pumpkins

 Create drip art by letting paint run down the sides of the pumpkin.
 It’s a bit messy, but the results are fabulous and entirely unique.
+Explore more creative pumpkin art ideas to complete your seasonal decor.

 Nature-Inspired Designs